Chinley railway station: Decline

 After World War II and the nationalisation of the railways in January 1948, passenger traffic from the station declined and the number of station calls with it, though four southbound London expresses and five from the capital still featured in the station's 1965 timetable.
 The 1963 Beeching Report recommended that the Peak District main line to and be closed, as it duplicated the West Coast Main Line between Manchester Piccadilly and London Euston, which had recently been electrified.
-The Hope Valley route was also earmarked for closure in the report, but this was not implemented by the government due to the number of isolated communities it served along its route; the Woodhead line was closed to passenger services instead.
+The Hope Valley route was also earmarked for closure in the report, but this was not implemented by the government due to the number of isolated communities it served along its route; the Woodhead line was later closed to passenger services in the 1980s instead.
 The 1902 line through Heaton Mersey to Manchester Central and the link via to would also close; all trains henceforth ran to Piccadilly via New Mills and instead.